-Diagnostic medical sonographers use sonography machines to run tests that determine if patients have specific ailments.
+Diagnostic medical sonographers use sonography instruments to run tests that determine if patients have specific ailments.
 They work in OB/GYN practices, hospitals, outpatient centers, and imaging facilities.
 Sonographers in hospitals may work any shift, while those in other settings typically work during regular business hours.
 These professionals can specialize in specific types of sonograms, including cardiovascular tests.

-- Computed Tomography (CT) Scan Technologist
+- CT Scan Technologist

 - MRI Technologist